 Next, you simply press enter, and your total monthly income will appear next to the cell labeled TOTAL.

 Before moving to the expense section of your budget, it’s vital that you set aside some money for the future.
 Ideally, you’ll put one portion of your income into your savings account, another into your retirement fund (in this example, a Roth IRA), and you’ll keep a bit of your budget left over in case you’ve miscalculated–let’s call this a safety net.
 Each of these accounts should be assigned a specific percentage.

 You can now enter these percentages into your budget, so that you don’t have to make calculations whenever your income changes.
 Click on the cell where you want to see the figure, and hit the “=” sign–this will tell Google that you intend to create a formula.
 Now, you’ll click on the cell that has your total income, and press the “*” key, which is what Google uses to multiply.
 Finally, you’ll enter in the percentage of your total income that you’d like to devote to this specific account–for Savings, which is 20% of the income, you’ll multiply by .2 to get your answer.
 Press enter and…voila!
-You know exactly how much to set aside this month for your savings account.
+You’ll know exactly how much to set aside this month for your savings account.
 When your earnings change in the future, your spreadsheet will automatically adjust your savings according to your new income.